Assistant Studio Manager

 Position Summary

 Pottery Northwest is looking for a full-time Assistant Studio Manager to join the studio team at our full-scale, community ceramics studio in the Pioneer Square neighborhood of Seattle.
-The studio team at Pottery Northwest is responsible for the upkeep of the overall studio space, equipment, and materials; leading the Apprentice program; managing the Studio Monitor program; and supporting our classes and events.
-The Assistant Studio Manager will support our senior Studio Manager to keep up operations and maintenance of the studio.
+The studio team at Pottery Northwest is responsible for maintaining the overall studio space, equipment, and materials, leading the Apprentice program, managing the Studio Monitor program, and supporting our classes and events.
+The Assistant Studio Manager will support the Studio Manager in maintaining the operations and upkeep of the studio.
 Additionally, this position is responsible for assisting with the administrative aspects of studio operations and directly supervising the studio techs.

-Our studio team members are the onsite point of contact for our community of students, artists, and other guests during open studio hours, which are 7 days a week, 10am to 9pm.
-The Assistant Studio Manager hours will be 100% onsite in our studio.
-Interested applicants should be passionate about maintaining an adaptive, people-centered studio grounded in fostering an inclusive community around clay.
+Our studio team members serve as the on-site point of contact for our community of students, artists, and other guests during open studio hours, which are available 7 days a week from 10am to 9pm.
+The Assistant Studio Manager's hours will be 100% onsite in our studio.
+Interested applicants should be passionate about maintaining an adaptive, people-centered studio that fosters an inclusive community centered around clay.

 HOURS & CONDITIONS